notiflux/OpenCore-Configurator/README.md

 * In-app updater (OCC and macserial)

 ## Building
 When building this project, make sure you download the macserial binary (linked below) and put it in the root folder of the project.
-Then you can just run/archive the app from XCode.
+Then you can just run/archive the app from Xcode.
-Note: This app is written in Swift 5, so you will need at least XCode 10.2.
+Note: This app is written in Swift 5, so you will need at least Xcode 10.2.

 # Credits
 [vit9696](https://github.com/vit9696) for [OpenCore](https://github.com/acidanthera/OpenCorePkg) and [macserial](https://github.com/acidanthera/MacInfoPkg)